 - (a) Severance Benefit.
-If the Executive is subject to a Qualifying Termination, then the Company shall pay the Executive 100% of his or her annual base salary and target bonus (at the annual rate in effect immediately prior to the actions that resulted in the Qualifying Termination).
-Such severance benefit shall be paid in accordance with the Company's standard payroll procedures.
-The Executive will receive his or her severance payment in a cash lump-sum which will be made within ten (10) business days of the latest of the following dates: - (i) the date of Executive's Qualifying Termination: - (ii) the date of the Company's receipt of the Executive's executed General Release; - and (iii) the expiration of any rescission period applicable to the Executive's executed General Release. - (b) Health Care Benefit.
-If the Executive is subject to a Qualifying Termination, and if the Executive elects to continue his or her health insurance coverage under the Consolidated Omnibus Budget Reconciliation Act ("COBRA") following the termination of his or her employment, then the Company shall pay the Executive's monthly premium under COBRA until the earliest of (i) the close of the twelve-month period following cessation of his or her employment or (ii) the expiration of the Executive's continuation coverage under COBRA. - (c) General Release.
-Any other provision of this Agreement notwith-standing, Subsections (a) and (b) above shall not apply unless the Executive (i) has executed a general release (in a form prescribed by the Company) of all known and unknown claims that he or she may then have against the Company or persons affiliated with the Company and (ii) has agreed not to prosecute any legal action or other proceeding based upon any of such claims.
+If the Executive is subject to a Qualifying Termination, then the Company shall pay the Executive 200% of his or her annual base salary and target bonus (at the annual rate in effect immediately prior to the actions that resulted in the Qualifying Termination).
+The Executive will receive his or her severance payment in a cash lump-sum which will be made within ten (10) business days of the latest of the following dates: - (i) the date of Executive's Qualifying

+- (ii) the date of the Company's receipt of the Executive's executed General Release; - (iii) the expiration of any rescission period applicable to the Executive's executed General - (b) Health Care Benefit.
+If the Executive is subject to a Qualifying Termination, and if the Executive elects to continue his or her health insurance coverage under the Consolidated Omnibus Budget Reconciliation Act ("COBRA") following the termination of his or her employment, then the Company shall pay the Executive's monthly premium under COBRA until the earliest of (i) the close of the twenty four (24)-month period following cessation of his or her employment or (ii) the expiration of the Executive's continuation coverage under COBRA. - (c) General Release.
+Any other provision of this Agreement notwithstanding, Subsections (a) and (b) above shall not apply unless the Executive (i) has executed a general release (in a form prescribed by the Company) of all known and unknown claims that he or she may then have against the Company or persons affiliated with the Company and (ii) has agreed not to prosecute any legal action or other proceeding based upon any of such claims.
 The release must be in the form prescribed by the Company, without alterations.
 The Company will deliver the form to the Executive within 30 days after the Executive's Separation.
 The Executive must execute and return the release within 21 days from receipt of the form. - (d) Section 409Å.
-For purposes of Section 409Å of the Internal Revenue Code of 1986, as amended (the "Code"), if the Company determines that Executive is a "specified employee" under Section 409Å(a)(2)(B)(i) of the Code at the time of a Separation, then (i) the severance benefits under Section 2(a), to the extent that they are subject to Section 409Å of the Code, will commence during the seventh month after the Executive's Separation and (ii) any amounts that otherwise would have been paid during the first six months after a Separation will be paid in a lump sum on the earliest practicable date permitted by Section 409Å(a)(2) of the Code.
+For purposes of Section 409Å of the Internal Revenue Code of 1986, as amended (the 'Code''), if the Company determines that Executive is a "specified employee" under Section 409Å(a)(2)(B)(i) of the Code at the time of a Separation, then (i) the severance benefits under Section 2(a), to the extent that they are subject to Section 409Å of the Code, will commence during the seventh month after the Executive's Separation and (ii) any amounts that otherwise would have been paid during the first six months after a Separation will be paid in a lump sum on the earliest practicable date permitted by Section 409Å(a)(2) of the Code.
+If a severance payment is considered deferred compensation under Code Section 409Å, then the Executive will receive his or her severance payment in a cash lump-sum which will be made on the 60th day following Executive's Termination (or, if such day is not a business day, on the first business day thereafter).